Headquartered at the USTA National Campus, the USTA Collegiate Department hosts College MatchDay, The All-American College Combine and much more.

 Stay tuned for a list of these schools.

 University of Central Florida

-Collegiate tennis has been a cornerstone of the USTA National Campus, headlined by the partnership between the National Campus and the University of Central Florida.
-The Knights have made the Campus their own, with the Collegiate Center serving as the home court for the UCF men’s and women’s tennis programs.
+Collegiate tennis has been a cornerstone of the USTA National Campus, including the partnership between the National Campus and the University of Central Florida.
+The Collegiate Center serves as the home court for the UCF men’s and women’s tennis programs.